-- Be a by-product of the meat industry and must not come from animals slaughtered specifically to produce fashion or beauty products. - Come from animals reared, transported and slaughtered under industry best practice standards, based on the Five Freedoms: - 1.
+- Be a by-product1 of the meat industry and must not come from animals slaughtered specifically to produce fashion or beauty products. - Come from animals reared, transported and slaughtered under industry best practice standards, based on the Five Freedoms2: - 1.
 Freedom from hunger and thirst - 2.
 Freedom from discomfort - 3.
 Freedom from pain, injury and disease - 4.
 Freedom to express normal behaviour - 5.
-Freedom from fear and distress - Not come from vulnerable, endangered, exotic or wild caught species. - Undergo fibre composition testing to ensure prohibited materials are not being used. - Undergo supplier and, if required by ASOS, ASOS due diligence checks to ensure they comply with this Policy.

-- Be clearly labelled with material type on the product care label and description and in compliance with applicable laws.
+Freedom from fear and distress - Not come from vulnerable, endangered, exotic or wild caught species. - Undergo fibre composition testing to ensure prohibited materials are not being used. - Undergo supplier and ASOS due diligence checks to ensure they comply with this Policy. - Be clearly labelled with material type on the product care label & description.